theripper93/theripper-premium-hub/premium-changelogs/mastercrafted.md

+## Version 2.5
+- Added new Tags system for generic ingridients

 ## Version 2.4
 - Added new "Resource Items" - You can now configure ingridients that consume resources (such as spell slots \ Gold coins etc..)